-- (h) A casual Employee who is experiencing family violence is entitled to up to 10 days paid family violence leave per calendar year and 10 days unpaid family violence leave per calendar year (non-cumulative). - (i) This leave is available in full at the start of each employment year in line with an Employee's anniversary date and does not accumulate from year-to-year.
-Family violence leave will be paid at the Employee's full rate of pay, worked out as if the Employee had worked the hours in the period that the Employee was rostered including any applicable allowances or penalty rates, regardless of any enterprise agreement provision to the contrary. - (j) In addition to the entitlement to 10 days paid family violence leave, the Employer may use their discretion to grant further paid leave to a casual Employee experiencing family violence, for example, a long term casual Employee, under clause 70 (Other Leave) of the Agreement on a case by case basis.
+- A casual Employee who is experiencing family violence is entitled to up to 10 days paid family violence leave and 10 days unpaid family violence leave in any single year starting from the Employee's anniversary date. (non-cumulative). - This leave is available in full at the start of each employment year in line with an Employee's anniversary date and does not accumulate from year-to-year.
+Family violence leave will be paid at the Employee's full rate of pay, worked out as if the Employee had worked the hours in the period that the Employee was rostered including any applicable allowances or penalty rates, regardless of any enterprise agreement provision to the contrary. - In addition to the entitlement to 10 days paid family violence leave, the Employer may use their discretion to grant further paid leave to a casual Employee experiencing family violence, for example, a long term casual Employee, under clause 77 (Other Leave) of the Agreement on a case by case basis.

-3.1.2.
+3.2.3.
 Other workplace supports